Substance Abuse in Rural Communities and Small Towns

 Statistics & Facts on Substance Use in Rural Communities

-• Around 33% of people aged 12-20 living in rural areas abuse alcohol, compared to 28.5% of those living in big cities.1
+- Around 9.2% of people aged 12-20 living in rural areas binge-drink alcohol (5 or more drinks for males or 4 or more for females) in the past moth, compared to 8% of those living in big cities.1

 Treatment Options & Rehab

 Just because you suffer from addiction and live in a small rural community does not mean that you won’t have access to reputable rehabilitation services.
 Sometimes it is helpful for people who struggle with addiction in their small, rural communities to travel to a larger metropolitan area to receive help for their substance use disorder and other co-occurring mental health conditions.
-Rehab can help you stop the cycle of substance abuse and start the path to recovery.
-Your treatment options for substance abuse may include:7
+Rehab can help you stop the cycle of substance use and start the path to recovery.
+Your treatment options for substance use disorder (SUD) may include:7

 Treatment can look somewhat different depending on the substance you use.
 You may receive different behavioral therapies, such as cognitive-behavioral therapy or contingency management, to promote changes to thoughts and behaviors that contribute to substance abuse.8 You may also receive medication-assisted treatment (MAT), which means medication in combination with behavioral therapies.9